gnilk/DockerBuilds/README.md

 ## Building the GCC 8.4.0 image
 The GCC 8.4.0 is using the GCC 13.3 base image and downlads and builds GCC from sources.
 Thus it takes quite a while.

 Therefore the build is disabled in the shell script.
 Suggested that you run this stand alone - over night - as it takes forever - unless you have a power horse.
-On my machine (which builds pucko in 6.5 seconds) building the GCC image takes roughly 10 minutes.
+On my machine building the GCC image takes roughly 10 minutes.

 # Running Images